Dedicated search page with advanced search options

 Background

-At its Plenary meeting on 17 July 2007, the North South Ministerial Council (NSMC) agreed to take forward the Review of the North South Implementation Bodies and Areas for Co-operation, as provided for in the St Andrews Agreement.
+The North South Ministerial Council (NSMC) agreed, at its Plenary meeting on 17 July 2007, to take forward the Review of the North South Implementation Bodies and Areas for Co-operation, as provided for in the St Andrews Agreement.

 The Terms of Reference of the Review are as follows: